pravi-97/TV-Series-Episode-Rating-Chart/README.md

 ## What does it do?

-it lets you see episode wise ration of your favourite TV Series.
-So you can understand at what point they started to decline
+it lets you see episode wise rating of your favourite TV Series.
+So you can understand at what point they started to go down

 ## API Used in the project